Toyota JPN Taxi

-The Toyota JPN Taxi (トヨタ・ジャパンタクシー, Toyota Japantakushī), sometimes known as the Toyota Japan Taxi, is a hybrid electric taxicab built to universal design specifications mandated by the Japanese government.
+The Toyota JPN Taxi (トヨタ・ジャパンタクシー, Toyota Japantakushī) is a hybrid electric taxicab built to universal design specifications mandated by the Japanese government.
 Exhibited as the JPN Taxi Concept at the 43rd Tokyo Motor Show in 2013, it has been produced by Toyota since 2017, mainly for the Japanese, Thai, and Hong Kong markets.

 Marketed as a successor to the Comfort and the Crown Sedan, it is currently being manufactured by Toyota Motor East Japan under the supervision of chief engineer Hiroshi Kayukawa.

 Design

-The JPN Taxi was based around an emissions and accessibility mandate by the Japanese government through consultation from carmakers, taxi companies and advocates for the disabled in 2012 to meet its "universal design" goals for the 2020 Summer Olympics.
+The JPN Taxi was based around an emissions and accessibility mandate by the Japanese government through consultation from carmakers, taxi companies and disability rights advocates in 2012 to meet its "universal design" goals for the 2020 Summer Olympics.
 Built in part to evoke the same sense of recognition as the iconic London black cab, it is available from Toyota in 3 colours: black, white, and a deep indigo Toyota refers to as koiai (深藍).

 The vehicle's exterior dimensions are in compliance with Japanese vehicle size regulations that allow tax savings for commercial use.
 While the JPN Taxi was developed in conjunction with the Toyota Sienta, the two vehicles share almost no elements besides the floor pan to allow for the fitment of specialized taxi equipment.

-The rear seats fold up and a ramp folds out to accommodate wheelchair-bound passengers.
+The rear seats fold up and a ramp folds out to accommodate wheelchair-using passengers.
 Access is further aided by the electrically-operated sliding rear passenger door.
 The driver's side passenger door remains hinged, however, so oncoming traffic can be more easily identified when it is opened and a passenger may step out.

 The rear cargo area is spacious enough to hold two large suitcases or four golf bags, while the passenger compartment offers nine inches of headroom due to its high roof.
 The vehicle comes equipped with built-in soundproofing and air purification, while the high-end "Takumi" trim level includes a ceiling-mounted air circulator and a heating system for the rear seats.

 Traditional London black cab maker Geely has attempted to break into the Japanese market with its larger and more expensive LEVC TX, but it exceeds the Japanese size classifications to gain the tax advantages the JPN Taxi benefits from.
 Additionally, while the JPN Taxi doesn't meet the passenger capacity or turning radius required by London, it provides favourable emissions performance and accessibility.